wasp-lang/wasp/web/docs/data-model/backends.md

 ### Accessing the Dev Database

-To connect to the dev database through the CLI or using tools like [pgAdmin](https://www.pgadmin.org/), use the following credentials:
+In case you might want to connect to the dev database through the CLI or using external tools like [pgAdmin](https://www.pgadmin.org/), the credentials are printed in the console when you run `wasp db start`.

-- User: `postgresWaspDevUser`
-- Password: `postgresWaspDevPass`

 ### Connecting to an existing database